asreview/asreview-academy/LAB/AI-aided-screenen-LAB.md

 -   Trajectories of trauma symptoms and resilience in deployed US military service members: Prospective cohort study

-To add the relevant records, you click on ‘Search’ and copy and paste the titles of these relevant records one by one in the search bar, and you add them as relevant.
+To add the relevant records, you click on ‘Search’, copy and paste the titles of these relevant records one by one in the search bar and add them as relevant.

 <img src="images/Interface7.png" style="display: block; margin: auto;" />

 After adding all five relevant records, you can add some irrelevant ones by clicking the ‘Random’ button (use the arrow in the upper left corner to be able to select this button) and by changing ‘relevant’ to ‘irrelevant’.
-Select five irrelevant records and can click on ‘CLOSE’.
+Select five irrelevant records and click on ‘CLOSE’.

 *Have you selected five relevant and five irrelevant records?
 If so, you